chekanov/RootIOreader/README.md

 It will read objects from the file "Example.root".

 Now change the target JDK version to 1.8.
-To do this, change the line:
+To do this, modify the line:

 ```
  <property name="jdkversion" value="1.5" />